Raspberry Pi Dongle: How to Read and Reset Fault Codes From Your Vehicle

 For some error codes it might be possible to fix the error on your own, if you know what you are doing.
 Or sometimes you get an error code with a low severity, which you don't need to react on right now because there is nothing to fix.
 For this, it is possible to reset error codes directly from the AutoPi Cloud.
 The error codes, and all details will still be present in the dashboard, but will be marked as cleared, and of course no longer visible in the car.

+The AutoPi gives you an insight to your vehicle’s diagnostic codes and makes it easier for you to clear, read and reset the trouble codes.
 Resetting of error codes is very easy with AutoPi.
-Just open up your dashboard, find the widget containing error codes and press the clear button.
+Just open up your dashboard, find the widget containing error codes and press the reset button.

 Please note: Resetting an error codes do not mean the issue has been resolved.
 We recommend you investigate and take all error codes seriously.
 Contact a mechanic if you are not sure what you are doing.